GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP01/README.md

 We model the runup of a 1D solitary wave on a sloping beach.
 The analytical solution to this problem is known ([Synolakis, 1987](https://doi.org/10.1017/S002211208700329X)).

-This test problem is from the [NTHMP benchmark suite]().
-The test data and a problem description is also available in [Randy LeVeque's repository](https://github.com/rjleveque/nthmp-benchmark-problems/tree/master/BP01-DmitryN-Single_wave_on_simple_beach).
+This test problem is from the NTHMP benchmark suite.
+The test data and a problem description is available in [Randy LeVeque's repository](https://github.com/rjleveque/nthmp-benchmark-problems/tree/master/BP01-DmitryN-Single_wave_on_simple_beach).

 The [SWALS model](BP1_testcases.f90) solves this problem using the nonlinear shallow water equations without friction.
 The code allows the numerical method to be specified on the commandline, and we test both the `rk2` finite volume solver, and the `leapfrog_nonlinear` finite-difference solver.
 Both solvers perform well, although for this kind of problem the `rk2` method is somewhat more accurate.